-THAMESMEAD EAST (PHASE 2)Over 100 council and housing association estates across London are under threat of demolition.
+LESNES ESTATE (THAMESMEAD EAST PHASE 2)Over 100 council and housing association estates across London are under threat of demolition.
 Our research shows where they are.

-596 homes are under threat of demolition on the Wolvercote Road site of the Thamesmead estate, which is situated in the borough of Bexley.
+596 homes are earmarked for demolition on the Lesnes estate (part of the larger Thamesmead estate) situated in the borough of Bexley.

 This is the second phase of Peabody’s redevelopment of the Bexley side of the Thamesmead estate.
 In 2017, Bexley approved the first phase highlighted below in orange:

-The Wolvercote Road section of the estate has been identified as a priority site to come forward in the Council’s Local Plan but a planning application is yet to come forward.
+The Lesnes estate has been identified as a priority site to come forward in the Council’s Local Plan but a planning application is yet to come forward.